History of the GDR 1949 till 1990

-From the Soviet Occupation Zone (SBZ) to the GDR
+From the Soviet occupation zone (SBZ) to the GDR

 In the aftermath of the Second World War, the Soviet Union expanded its communist system to the territories under its control in East Central Europe.
 A main focus was the Soviet Occupation Zone (SBZ) in Germany, where a land reform had already been carried out in 1946.
-The compulsory merger of the KPD and SPD gave rise to the Socialist Unity Party of Germany (SED), which became the German State Party with the founding of the so-called German Democratic Republic on 7 October 1949.
+The compulsory merger of the KPD and SPD gave rise to the Socialist Unity Party of Germany (SED), which became the German State Party with the founding of the German Democratic Republic on 7 October 1949.
 With the Federal Republic of Germany and the GDR, two states co-existed on German territory which belonged to different value systems and military alliances during the escalating Cold War.

-National Uprising on 17 June 1953 and Building of the Berlin Wall
+National uprising on 17 June 1953 and building of the Berlin Wall

 However, people in the GDR soon began to take a stand against a lack of freedom, the collectivisation of agriculture and poor living conditions.
 A national uprising at many locations in the GDR was brutally suppressed on 17 June 1953 by the Soviet troops stationed there.
 During subsequent years, an increasing number of people left the GDR and headed for West Germany.
 The internal German border was gradually sealed off; in Berlin, however, it was still possible to cross over to the Western part of the city – until, on 13 August 1961, the SED leadership blocked border crossings and had a wall built through the entire city, which people could only cross from the Eastern side by risking their lives.
 To the outside world, building the Berlin Wall was an admission of weakness, whereas it led to a certain stability within Germany at first.
 The SED regime now had the courage to introduce the universal conscription.
 The new GDR Constitution of 1968 emphasised the SED’s monopoly of power and the GDR as a socialist state.

-Repression and Rigidity of the Socialist System
+Repression and rigidity of the socialist system

 A conflict within the SED led to an internal transition of power in 1971.
 Erich Honecker became Walter Ulbricht’s successor as Secretary General of the SED.
 A housing construction project and the “Weltjugendspielen” (Global Youth Games) of 1973 enabled Honecker to achieve early propaganda success, yet the repressive character of the system also became increasingly clear.
 The expatriation of the songwriter Wolf Biermann in November 1976, represented the pinnacle of a lack of freedom and rigidity.
 Despite a continual expansion of the Ministry of State Security’s (Stasi) surveillance apparatus, more and more people attempted to leave the GDR by fleeing or applying for an exit visa.
 Socialist mismanagement led to the inner cities falling into decay, living space becoming ever-more scarce and environmental pollution reaching threatening levels.

-From Fall of the Wall to Unity
+From fall of the Wall to unity

 When the SED leadership itself refused Mikhail Gorbachev’s reform policy, while having also provided evidence of rigged local elections, this resulted in mass protests and a wave of emigration to the Federal Republic via Eastern neighbouring states in 1989.
 Following the Fall of the Berlin Wall on 9 November 1989, the SED lost its monopoly on power.
 Free elections to the People’s Parliament on 18 March 1990 brought victory to the Alliance for Germany made up of the CDU, German Social Union (DSU) and the Democratic Awakening (DA).
 The Christian Democrat Lothar de Maizière subsequently formed a government composed of these parties, which embarked on a path towards German unity on the side the GDR.
+With their approval of German unity in the session of 23 August 1990, the members of the People's Chamber complied with the will of most voters in the GDR.
+The de Maizière government negotiated with the Federal Government on the accession of the GDR to the scope of the Basic Law, which was completed on 3 October 1990.

-Keeping the Memory of the SED Regime Alive
+Keeping the memory of the SED regime alive

 Between 1990 and 2021, there was a separate authority, initially led by the former civil rights campaigner and later German President Joachim Gauck, to safeguard and reappraise the records of the Ministry of State Security.
 Various memorial sites, mostly former Stasi detention centres, now provide information on events between 1949 and 1990, thus preserving remembrance of measures of surveillance and repression under the illegitimate state: the GDR.